Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained by volunteering or through internships
+- Write down any relevant experience that you’ve gained through volunteer work or internships

-- Note any achievements or responsibilities you held in these roles
+- Highlight any accomplishments or responsibilities you had in these roles

 References:

-- Include at least two professional references
+- Provide at minimum two references from a professional

 How to Write a Quality CV and Resume